mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! hint "I want to create multiple outputs for a language.[^1]"

-    - You can use a non-root concept in your root mapping rule e.g., use the concept of the children in the root mapping rule.
+    - You can use a non-root concept in your root mapping rule.
+For example, use the concept of the children in the root mapping rule.
 It will create multiple roots as long as the generated files have different names.
     - Use a preprocessing script to create new root nodes (maybe a new concept if necessary) for the children and create a root mapping rule for the newly introduced concept.
     - Use a dummy concept or a generation plan with a fork.